friendsofhyperf/components/docs/en/components/recaptcha.md

 # ReCaptcha

-The Google recaptcha component for Hyperf.
+The Google ReCaptcha component for Hyperf.

 ## Installation